 Company leadership doesn’t always fully understand the value of email marketing, and that creates unnecessary tension and underperformance.
-Litmus has identified a number of key email marketing topics and assembled 1-page briefs that marketers can share with management, including one on Staffing for Email Marketing Success and another on Why Companies Are Investing More in Email Marketing.
+Litmus has identified a number of key email marketing topics and assembled executive summaries that marketers can share with management, including one on Email Marketing Staffing and Resourcing for Success.

 Other executive summaries from Litmus’ Email Marketing Leadership Series include:

 - Interactive Emails: Understanding the Hottest Trend in Email Marketing